What are Dark Patches?

 - Post-Inflammatory Marks: Inflammations on the skin can lead to dark spots or patches especially after acne infections.
 These scars gradually fade away without any treatment but dermatologists recommend the use of sunscreen with an SPF of more than 30 to shield it from worsening or affecting the rest of the skin.
 Scratching when you have a pimple only gives the inflammation a chance to spread thereby affecting a larger area.
 Inflammations can also occur following an injury to the skin through cuts, burns, or wounds.

-- Photosensitivity: Certain drugs and diseases accounts for some dark patches you might suffer once your skin becomes exposed to sunlight.
-They make your skin more sensitive and the sunlight triggers auto immune reactions.
+- Photosensitivity: Certain drugs and diseases account for some dark patches you might suffer once your skin becomes exposed to sunlight.
+They make your skin more sensitive, and the sunlight triggers autoimmune reactions.
 Dark spots can appear in different ways such as dark patches, freckles, brown patches, or moles.
 Some patches can cause inflammations, itchiness, or redness.
-There is need to consult a health expert if you notice a new or a changing dark, blue, or brownish spot due to photosensitivity.
+There is a need to consult a health expert if you notice a new or a changing dark, blue, or brownish spot due to photosensitivity.

-- Sun Exposure: According to health experts, sun is the main cause of hyperpigmentation including the appearance of dark patches.
-Prolonged exposure to the sun triggers production of melanin in an effort to shield your body against the harmful rays of the sun.
+- Sun Exposure: According to health experts, the sun is the main cause of hyperpigmentation, including the appearance of dark patches.
+Prolonged exposure to the sun triggers the production of melanin in an effort to shield your body against the harmful rays of the sun.
 These dark patches can at times become permanent unless you seek medical intervention.
-The best remedy to avoid sun induced dark patches is to avoid direct sunlight or regularly make use of a sunscreen with an SPF of more than 30.
+The best remedy to avoid sun-induced dark patches is to avoid direct sunlight or regularly make use of a sunscreen with an SPF of more than 30.